openvar/rest_variantValidator/docs/DOCKER.md

 $ cd /usr/local/share/DevelopmentRepos/rest_variantValidator
 ```

-However, instead of running `pip install -e`, we can test the install using the Python development server
+However, instead of running `pip install -e .`, we can test the install using the Python development server

 ```bash
 python rest_variantValidator/app.py